yusufbahtiarr/fgo24-react-hooks/README.md

 # React Example Project
-This repository contains React project Minitask 3 with useEffect example.
+This repository contains React project Minitask 3 with useState example.
 This project is about using useEffect by fetching an api to the Rick and Morty API.

 ## Preview
 ![Preview](Screenshot.png)